steakwipe/tranquility/README.md

 The software selection available is a basic setup of E, Terminology for your term, Firefox Developer Edition so you can look at the Arch install docs on the same machine for once, and others.
 The selection will very likely fluctuate over time as we refine the desktop experience and continue adding functionality.

 Terminology will ride on top of a fantastic ZSH setup by my dear friend [SpaceToast](http://github.com/5paceToast/) and her magic coding powers. [toasty-zsh](http://github.com/5paceToast/toasty-zsh) is fantastic, and you should check it out too.
+I don't spin up a new system without it.

 Because I'm a sucker for a super-fly prompt, Tranquility trades the prompts typically included with toasty-zsh or others, in favor of [Powerline-go](https://github.com/justjanne/powerline-go).
 Especially with all this git-fu we're doing with this repo, it's been poretty nice, so naturally it came along for the party!

 Myself, I am not a particularly experienced or talented programmer, but I do like pretty, useful things, and I do like putting them together.
 With the help of some friends, we're trying to put together a fantastic Enlightenment experience, as a springboard onto a solid Arch install.
 Plenty more to come- I have a habit of spamming commits. :P

 ## Building it!
 Currently this is built using [archiso](https://wiki.archlinux.org/index.php/archiso).
-This means that i've youve got Arch, possibly even similar forks of Arch, youc an build this iso yourself quickly and easily.
+This means that i've youve got Arch, possibly even similar forks of Arch, you can build this iso yourself quickly and easily.
 It may be helpful to refer to the article linked above, too.

 1. Clone this repository somewhere, something like `git clone https://github.com/steakwipe/tranquility.git`
 2. cd into the `tranquility` directory `cd tranquility`